Online tool to support K12 creative writing through reuse and composition with social media

 Current work includes user-centered inquiry through interviews, focus groups, workshops, and participatory design sessions with both teachers and students, aimed at exploring the design space and developing a rationale for Social Media Based Writing technology.
 This work will inform the development of an online environment to support K-12 student writing, which will aid students in generating personally relevant writing topic ideas and will allow students to share writing with a peer audience for feedback and discussion.
 Through iterative design and writing-performance-based evaluation, the objective was to develop a tool that is deployable in K-12 classrooms and embeddable in existing writing curricula.

-The resulting tool, Sparkfolio, is now in deployment with 90 K12 students to evaluate the approach of leveraging personal multimedia as a support for creative composition in curricular contexts
+The resulting tool, Sparkfolio, is was in deployment with ~90 K12 students to evaluate the approach of leveraging personal multimedia as a support for creative composition in curricular contexts